tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 `@ogre//:lib/OGRE` label.
 This path is then passed as an argument to `run-client.sh` and then substituted into `plugins.cfg`.

-Now the entire game can be [built and run][build-and-run] from a Nix shell with just two commands:
+Now the entire game can be [built and run][build-and-run] with just two
+commands:

 ```bash
 bazel run //common:run-server